stlpublicradio/DroneOperationsManual/opsmanual.md

 ## Where and When

 FAA regulations impose a number of restrictions on where, when and how drones may operate.
 This is a summary.
-The pilot in command is responsible for knowing all regulations and ensuring they are complied with.
+The Pilot In Command is responsible for knowing all regulations and ensuring they are complied with.

 * Sunrise to sunset only.
 Civil twilight (30 minutes before sunrise to 30 minutes after sunset) with appropriate illumination.
 * 3 or more statute miles of visibility at your location.
 * Unaided visual-line-of-sight (VLOS) only.
-The pilot in command must be able to see the drone without the use of cameras or binoculars.
+The Pilot In Command must be able to see the drone without the use of cameras or binoculars.
 * No flight over unsheltered people.
 * Maximum altitude is 400 feet above ground level (AGL).
 Flying near a building or tower allows a higher ceiling.
 * No flying while flying (or riding, sometimes).
 Flying a drone while the pilot is in an aircraft is prohibited.
 Flying a drone while the pilot is in a land vehicle or boat is acceptable in "sparsely populated" areas.